 Whenever we get together with friends to BBQ, we always struggle with vegetarian options that extend beyond just a boatload of grilled veggies ("what do you mean you don't want to eat this entire zucchini as your meal?").
 I'm thrilled to have come up with a BBQ recipe that will please meat-eaters and vegetarians alike.
 Rather than trying to be healthier by opting for chicken over burgers, I'm showing up with these pineapple tofu skewers from now on.

-Light and Healthy Memorial Day Meal Plan:
+Light Memorial Day Meal Plan:

 Recipe